 - Any default apps, such as the search app.
 Do not push default apps to the cluster members.
 If you do, they will overwrite the versions of those apps already on the members.

 - Any apps already existing in the deployer's distribution directory.
 Otherwise, the versions from the standalone search head will overwrite the versions already on the members.

-3. Copy the remaining subdirectories from the temporary location to the distribution directory on the deployer.
+4. Copy all the remaining subdirectories from the temporary location to the distribution directory on the deployer.
 The distribution directory is located at

 $SPLUNK_HOME/etc/shcluster.
 Leave any subdirectories already in the distribution directory unchanged.